Map (butterfly)

 The map (Araschnia levana) is a butterfly of the family Nymphalidae.
+It is found from Spain through Europe and east through the Palearctic to Central Asia and the Russian Far East to Korea and Japan.

+The map exhibits seasonal dimorphism which means it has two different forms, depending on whether its larva grows in the summer or the winter.
+The summer form has black wings, while the winter form – adapted for diapause – has red wings.
+Before the butterfly was fully understood, these were thought to be two different species, with the summer form originally classified as A. prorsa.
+These are now referred to as morphs of A. levana, named levana and prorsa.

 Distribution

 The area of distribution of the map extends from Spain through Europe and east through the Palearctic to Central Asia and the Russian Far East to Korea and Japan.

 Spread in western Europe

-Despite a temporary decline in individual regions of Europe, there has been a general increase and increase within the populated areas for more than 100 years.
+Despite a temporary decline in individual regions of Europe, there has been a general increase within the populated areas for more than 100 years.

 In Germany, the map was only locally represented until the 1930s, from the middle of the century it was already widespread and in places frequently encountered.
 In the second half of the 20th century it spread in Germany to the north and west across Lower Saxony and North Rhine-Westphalia and Schleswig-Holstein and the Netherlands to the North Sea coast.
 Already 1881 it was present in Jutland (Denmark).
 In 1955, the northern distribution limit of indigenous Danish populations was Falster, Lolland and Zealand.
 It reached Sweden in the 1970s, and in 1973 it was first seen in Finland.
-A. levana was found on May 30, 1973, in southeastern Finland, in Lauritsala, by a young lepidopterist, Mr Jouko E. Hokka.
+A. levana was found on 30 May 1973, in southeastern Finland, in Lauritsala, by a young lepidopterist, Mr Jouko E. Hokka.
 The specimen was the first known A. levana in northern Europe, excluding Denmark.
 Since 1983, the map has been established in Finland and has since steadily increased its area.